 There are several different virtual machine programs you can choose from:

-- VirtualBox (Windows, Linux, Mac OS X): VirtualBox is very popular because it’s open-source and completely free.
+- VirtualBox: (Windows, Linux, Mac OS X): VirtualBox is very popular because it’s open-source and completely free.
 There’s no paid version of VirtualBox, so you don’t have to deal with the usual “upgrade to get more features” upsells and nags.
-VirtualBox works very well, particularly on Windows and Linux where there’s less competition — it’s a good place to start out.
+VirtualBox works very well, particularly on Windows and Linux where there’s less competition, making it a good place to start with VMs.

-- VMware Fusion (Mac OS X): Mac users will need to buy VMware Fusion to use a VMware product, as the free VMware Player isn’t available on a Mac.
+- VMware Fusion: (Mac OS X): Mac users must buy VMware Fusion to use a VMware product, since the free VMware Player isn’t available on a Mac.
 However, VMware Fusion is more polished.

-- Parallels Desktop (Mac OS X): Macs also have Parallels Desktop available.
-Both Parallels Desktop and VMware Fusion for Mac are more polished than the virtual machine programs on other platforms — they’re marketed to average Mac users who might want to run Windows software.
+- Parallels Desktop: (Mac OS X): Macs also have Parallels Desktop available.
+Both Parallels Desktop and VMware Fusion for Mac are more polished than the virtual machine programs on other platforms, since they’re marketed to average Mac users who might want to run Windows software.

 While VirtualBox works very well on Windows and Linux, Mac users may want to buy a more polished, integrated Parallels Desktop or VMware Fusion program.
 Windows and Linux tools like VirtualBox and VMware Player tend to be targeted to a geekier audience.

-There are many more virtual machine options, of course.
+There are many more VM options, of course.
 Linux includes KVM, an integrated virtualization solution.
-Professional and Enterprise version of Windows 8 and 8.1 —but not Windows 7—include Microsoft’s Hyper-V, another integrated virtual machine solution.
+Professional and Enterprise version of Windows 8 and 10—but not Windows 7—include Microsoft’s Hyper-V, another integrated virtual machine solution.
 These solutions can work well, but they don’t have the most user-friendly interfaces.